ImohAmos/ONLINE-PAYMENT-PLATFORM-ANALYSIS-WITH-POWERBI/README.md

 ![](table_payment.JPG)

 Some of the applied steps included
-Making first row as headers in the PEOPle and RETURN tables.
+- Making first row as headers.
-Analytical transformation of the 'order table'; To have an idea of how long it takes on average for orders to be dilevered, [delivery days] need to be calculated.
-Using "custom columns", delivery days = [shipped date] - [order date] created new column for year of order date and named: [Order Year] ADDING conditional column to the 'Returns Table' to assign a numeric value to the Return response of YES and NO. If YES, then 1, else 0.
-Return Orders = IF(Returns[Returned] = "Yes", 1, 0)
+- Created new column for date from the payment date wich came with time and named: [Date]
-Datatype then chnged from 'TEXT' TO 'WHOLE NUMBER'.
+- Datatype then chnged from 'TEXT' TO 'DATE'.

-## DATA MODELLING
+## Data Modelling
 Power BI automatically connected related tables resulting in a star schema model.
 The 'Order' table is the fact table of the model.
 The remaining two dimension tables; 'Return' table and 'People' table are connected to the 'Order' table via the common columns: 'order ID' and Region respectively.

 ## Data Analysis and Visuals